rcky844/knowledge-handbook/Biology/Anatomy/Human physiology/Water content regulation/Reabsorption.md

   This <u>shortens the distance</u> for reabsorption.

 - **The cells in the walls of the first coiled tubule contain numerous mitochondria.**
-  This provides a lot of energy for [[active transport]] of useful substances against a concentration gradient.
+  This provides a lot of energy for [[Active transport]] of useful substances against a concentration gradient.

 - **Each kidney tubule is richly supplied with blood capillaries.**
   As the reabsorbed substances are transported away quickly, <u>a steep concentration gradient is maintained</u> for rapid reabsorption of substances.